-In the painting above by Joseph Wright of Derby, we see an orrery— a mechanical model of the solar system.
+In A Philosopher Giving a Lecture at the Orrery by Joseph Wright of Derby we see an orrery— a mechanical model of the solar system.
 In the center is a gas light which represents the sun (though the child who stands in the foreground with his back to us block this from our view); the arcs represent the orbits of the planets.
 Wright concentrates on the faces of the figures to create a compelling narrative.

 With paintings like these, Wright invented a new subject: scenes of experiments and new machinery.
 This was the beginning of the Industrial Revolution (think cities, railroads, steam power, gas and then electric light, factories, and machines).
 Wright’s fascination with light, strange shadows, and darkness, reveals the influence of Baroque art.

 Toward the middle of the eighteenth century a shift in thinking occurred.
 This shift is known as the Enlightenment.
 You have probably already heard of some important Enlightenment figures, like Rousseau, Diderot and Voltaire.
 It is helpful I think to think about the word “enlighten” here—the idea of shedding light on something, illuminating it, making it clear.

 The thinkers of the Enlightenment, influenced by the scientific revolutions of the previous century, believed in shedding the light of science and reason on the world in order to question traditional ideas and ways of doing things.
 The scientific revolution (based on empirical observation, and not on metaphysics or spirituality) gave the impression that the universe behaved according to universal and unchanging laws (think of Newton here).
 This provided a model for looking rationally on human institutions as well as nature.

 Reason and equality

 Rousseau, for example, began to question the idea of the divine right of Kings.
 In The Social Contract, he wrote that the King does not, in fact, receive his power from God, but rather from the general will of the people.
 This, of course, implies that “the people” can also take away that power.